zyedidia/generic/multimap/README.md

 func NewMapSlice[K, V comparable]() MultiMap[K, V]
 ```

-NewMapSlice creates a MultiMap using builtin map and builtin slice\. \- Both key type and value type must be comparable\. \- Duplicate entries are permitted\. \- Both keys and values are unsorted\.
+NewMapSlice creates a MultiMap using builtin map and builtin slice. \- Both key type and value type must be comparable. \- Duplicate entries are permitted. \- Both keys and values are unsorted.